Types of Attacks

 In the landmark case Roe v.
 Wade, the U.S. Supreme Court recognized that the U.S. Constitution protects a woman's right to make her own medical decisions, including her decision to have an abortion.
 Therefore, a state may not ban abortion prior to viability.
 In the 40 years following that landmark ruling, in decisions including Casey v.
 Planned Parenthood of Southeastern Pennsylvania, the Supreme Court has never wavered from this principle.
 Yet extreme bans on abortion continue to arise in state legislatures, including bans on abortion at just six weeks of pregnancy.

-Abortion bans are not only bad policy because they would prevent a woman from making her own personal, private decision about her health and medical care, but because they clearly violate women's constitutional rights.
+Abortion bans are not only bad policy because they would prevent a woman from making her own personal, private decision about her health and medical care — but also because they clearly violate women's constitutional rights.

 Women in the United States have been safely and legally using non-surgical abortion for years, but anti-women's health activists have devoted significant attention to creating barriers and restrictions to block access.
 Bills restricting non-surgical abortion are being considered in states ranging from North Carolina to Arkansas to Missouri and Mississippi.
 In states where these restrictions have been passed, some women have been forced to have a surgical procedure when they would have chosen non-surgical abortion instead.